In this article, you will find the answers to some of the most commonly asked questions about SalesLoft's integration with Salesforce, including:

 - When the Account of a Contact is changed: The Person will be updated and tied to the correct Account in SalesLoft to mirror the new Account association in Salesforce.

-When you migrate your Salesforce instance, your Salesforce URL updates to a new web address.
+When migrating to a new Salesforce instance, or when enabling "my domain" for your Salesforce Lightning roll out, your Salesforce URL will change.
 This means that any preexisting Salesforce connections to Leads, Contacts, Accounts, etc., will result in broken links.

 You will need to ensure that your Salesforce Object IDs remain the same during the migration.
 With the above example, an Object ID would have been na12.salesforce.com/003abcdefg and after the migration, would be my.domain.salesforce.com/003abcdefg.
 For additional resources on this, please consult with Salesforce on your database migration.